 - Safeguard against unexpected financial challenges

-While the premise of implementing an unfamiliar application or system can be daunting, chances are that it needs to happen eventually and should be tackled sooner rather than later.
+While the premise of implementing an unfamiliar application or system can be daunting, chances are that it needs to happen eventually.
+As such, it will be more rewarding to act sooner rather than later.
 There are several reasons why software is the largest component of many IT budgets.
-Your business may focus on this area to:
+Your business may focus on spending in this area to:

 - Access cutting-edge tools and features